In This Article

-Keep croton's vivid colors looking their best with conditions as close to full sun as you can give them, as they are typically outdoor plants.
+Keep your croton's colors looking their best with conditions as close to full sun as you can supply, as they are typically outdoor plants.
 A bright, south-facing window is great for this, as is a west-facing window that gets good afternoon light.

-As a healthy, happy croton with good light will grow vigorously, you'll have plenty of opportunities to prune back excess growth, which encourages a fuller, bushier shape.
+Because healthy, happy croton will grow vigorously, you'll have plenty of opportunities to prune back excess growth, which encourages a fuller, bushier shape.
 Use those pruned cuttings to grow new plants.

 To propagate your croton via stem cuttings, you'll need a small plant pot for each cutting you'd like to root, standard commercial potting soil, clean pruners or shears, and optional rooting hormone.
 Crotons can also be rooted in water.

-- Step 2: Select a few healthy stems from the mother plant to remove for propagation.
-Cut stems around four inches long and with three to five leaves.
+Step 2: Select a few healthy stems from the mother plant to remove for propagation.
+Cut stems about four inches long and with three to five leaves on each.

-- Step 4: Put the cuttings in a sunny, warm spot away from cold drafts.
+Step 4: Put the cuttings in a warm, sunny spot away from cold drafts.
 Keep the soil moist but not soggy.

 Common Growing Problems

 Keep an eye out for mealybugs, which look like a fluffy white substance along the stems and veins of your croton's leaves.
-Check the plant regularly, and if you spot these pests, remove them straight away by gently wiping the affected leaves with a cotton ball or swab dipped in rubbing alcohol.
-If the insects are severe, spray the plant's stems and foliage well with insecticidal soap and keep an eye on the plant for further signs of infestation.
+Check the plant regularly, and, if you spot these pests, remove them straight away by gently wiping the affected leaves with a cotton ball or swab dipped in rubbing alcohol.
+If the infestation is severe, spray the plant's stems and foliage well with insecticidal soap, and keep an eye on the plant for further signs of infestation.

 Potting and Repotting Your Croton Plant

 Since crotons don't like to be disturbed, it's a good idea to repot them only when necessary.
-Signs that your plant is in need of repotting include roots growing out of the bottom of the pot or water flowing straight out of the drainage hole and not being absorbed by the soil, which is a sign that the plant is root bound.
-In other words, this means that the roots have overtaken the pot.
+Signs that your plant needs repotting include roots growing out of the bottom of the pot or water flowing straight out of the drainage hole and not being absorbed by the soil, which is a sign that the plant is root-bound.